dainjungdev/BatEst/GUIDE.md

 Next, let's demonstrate the second main functionality of the code: parameter estimation.
 The code contains a number of different methods for estimating unknown parameters from data.

-## Step 3.
-Comparison between model and data

-If you would like to load your own data, please first read the `DATA_PREP_GUIDE` on how to prepare your data.
-Alternatively, an example dataset made available by T. Raj and D. A. Howey [2] is stored within the repository.
-Load this dataset with the command `Dataset = import_parquet('Data/Examples/Raj2020_Cycling.parquet');`.

-Reference [2]: T. Raj, Path Dependent Battery Degradation Dataset Part 1, University of Oxford (2020). doi.org/10.1002/batt.202000160.

-To run a comparison, we need to change the simulation settings.
-Enter `open main_one` and change the `Target` from `Simulate` to `Compare`.
-We can also change which model we are using here.
-Change the `ModelName` from `EHMT` to `ROCV`, which corresponds to an equivalent circuit model a resistor in series with an OCV source.

 Now run a comparison of the data to the default simulation of the equivalent circuit model by entering `main_one(Dataset);` in the command window - note that it is now necessary to pass the `Dataset` as an input.

 We can see that the default simulation does not compare very well to the data.
 This motivates our use of parameter estimation to obtain a better fit.